Eyad-Elsheita/Code_Avengers/Image_Reconstruction_Classifier/Documentation/README.md

 6. **Combination of Classifiers**: Merge results from HTM and KNN using Gaussian weighting and neighboring cell interactions.
 7. **Evaluation**: Compare reconstructed images with original images using cosine similarity.
 8. **Post-processing**: Apply a median filter to refine binary images.
-9. COnversion of Binary images to png images.
+9. Conversion of Binary images to png images.

 ### Architecture Diagram
 ![Solution Architecture](architecture.png)